This article is under our "Opinion" category. We recommend you share your thoughts with the author.

 As we have built the software for SEOJet, we have done a ton of backlink research.
 We looked at #1 ranked sites in every niche, category, and industry and they all showed something very interesting about nofollow links.

 Sometimes it is even higher.
-3 out of 10 links are nofollow links.
+3 out of 10 links are marked with this attribute links.

 Think about that.